Royal Maundy: Modern day

+Queen Elizabeth II's reign

 Queen Elizabeth II, who first attended Royal Maundy as Princess Elizabeth of York in 1935, was absent from the service only five times during her long reign.
-She was absent twice following childbirth, and twice because she was visiting other parts of the Commonwealth, and, at age 95, did not attend the 2022 service at St George's Chapel in Windsor, with Prince Charles and Camilla, Duchess of Cornwall standing in her place.
-Charles III's first Maundy service as king took place at York Minster on 6 April 2023, accompanied by Queen Camilla.
-After the announcement in February 2024 that the King was stepping back from royal duties following a diagnosis of cancer, Queen Camilla deputised for her husband at the 2024 service at Worcester Cathedral, with the King sending an audio message to the Maundy recipients expressing his "great sadness" at his absence.
+She was absent twice following childbirth, and twice because she was visiting other parts of the Commonwealth, and, at age 95, did not attend the 2022 service at St George's Chapel in Windsor, with Charles, Prince of Wales and Camilla, Duchess of Cornwall standing in her place.